-Any employee who witnessed or who has reliable information or reason to believe that an individual may have been discriminated against, harassed or bullied in violation of policy A-3 must report the offense immediately to an appropriate individual designated in subsection C.1., below.
-An employee who does not promptly report possible discrimination, harassment or bullying shall be subject to disciplinary action.
+Any employee who witnessed or who has reliable information or reason to believe that an individual may have been discriminated against, harassed, or bullied in violation of policy 1710/4021/7230 or policy 1730/4022/7231 must report the offense immediately to an appropriate individual designated in subsection C.1, below.
+An employee who does not promptly report possible discrimination, harassment, or bullying shall be subject to disciplinary action.